klejmanm/mister-wireless-retro-controllers/README.md

 # Wireless Retro Controllers for MiSTer FPGA (CX30 Paddle & Spinner Mod)

 A non-destructive wireless modification for classic Atari 2600 CX30 Paddles and retro spinners, designed specifically for **MiSTer FPGA**.
+This project takes inspiration from and works wonderfully with modernized builds like the [Atari 2600 CX30+ Paddles](https://misterfpga.org/viewtopic.php?t=7149).

 This project utilizes **ESP-NOW** for ultra-low latency (~15ms) wireless communication, bypassing the inherent lag of standard Bluetooth modes while retaining native BLE HID support for alternative setups.